 ]]>

-Accelerate your website and increase your revenue.
+Speed up website and increase your revenue.
 Follow these tips to improve your page speed and raise your traffic.
-Today, page speed is a key factor in digital marketing.
-It has a huge influence on: How long the users are staying on your website.
-How many of them turn to a paying customer.
-Where you are ranked in the organic…
+Today, page speed is a crucial factor in digital marketing.
+It directly affects: How long users stay on your website How many visitors convert into paying customers Your ranking in organic search results Page speed is becoming increasingly important for search…

 ]]>

-Today, page speed is a key factor in digital marketing.
-It has a huge influence on:
+Today, page speed is a crucial factor in digital marketing.
+It directly affects:

-1. How long the users are staying on your website.
+• How long users stay on your website

 Minimize HTTP requests